gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Gumption shook his head.
 "No, I mean *take care* of it."
-He handed her the piece of circuitry he had pulled off the machine in the water and stooped over to pick up the biggest rock he could lift.
+He handed her the piece of circuitry he had pulled off the machine in the water and stooped to pick up the biggest rock he could lift.

 "Stop!
 You can't..."
 Maddy swallowed again.